-There are five distinct types of psoriasis:
+There are five distinct types of this skin disorder:

-- Guttate Psoriasis – This form of psoriasis appears as small, red, dot-like spots, usually on the trunk or limbs.
+- Guttate Psoriasis – This form of rash appears as small, red, dot-like spots, usually on the trunk or limbs.
 It occurs most frequently among children and young adults and is often in response to some other health problem or environmental trigger, such as strep throat, tonsillitis, stress, or injury to the skin.

 Everyone in the office is very helpful and kind - they truly care for each patient and their individual needs.
 Thank you!